ArtPrize

 ArtPrize is an art competition and festival in Grand Rapids, Michigan.
 Anyone over the age of 18 can display their art, and any space within the three-square-mile ArtPrize district can be a venue.
-There are typically over 160 venues such as museums, galleries, bars, restaurants, hotels, public parks, bridges, laundromats, auto body shops, and more.
+There are typically over 160 venues, including museums, galleries, bars, restaurants, hotels, public parks, bridges, laundromats, auto body shops, and more.

 ArtPrize lasts for 19 days beginning in late September, and during each festival $500,000 in cash prizes are awarded based on public voting and a jury of art experts.

 ArtPrize was created in 2009 by Rick DeVos, the son of Republican gubernatorial candidate Dick DeVos and United States Secretary of Education Betsy DeVos.
 In 2017, the festival's connection to the DeVos family's wealth and their conservative politics was criticized by artist Eric Millikin in his “Made of Money” installation, placed within ArtPrize.

 In 2014, The Art Newspaper listed ArtPrize as one of the most-attended "big ticket" art events (those where visitors are often counted more than once), with ArtPrize's attendance of 440,000 being roughly one quarter of the 1.6 million who attended the Russian Imperial Costume exhibition at the State Hermitage Museum in Saint Petersburg.
 ArtPrize was highlighted along with Slows Bar BQ and the Frederik Meijer Gardens & Sculpture Park as one of the reasons to visit Grand Rapids in The New York Times’ "52 Places To Go in 2016."

-In 2018, ArtPrize announced the Project exhibition to showcase larger works and planned to hold ArtPrize every other year, though the Project 1 event in 2019 experienced substantially less visitors.
+In 2018, ArtPrize announced the Project exhibition to showcase larger works and planned to hold ArtPrize every other year, though the Project 1 event in 2019 experienced substantially fewer visitors.
 The twelfth ArtPrize was postponed in 2020 with officials citing the COVID-19 pandemic.
-The 2022 event ran from September 15 to October 2, 2022, with many visitors criticizing the smaller scale of works present.
+The 2022 event ran from September 15 to October 2, 2022, with many visitors criticizing the smaller scale of the works on display.

 Concept

 Thousands of ArtPrize visitors gather in Rosa Parks Circle in downtown Grand Rapids.

-ArtPrize was conceived as an untraditional art contest with its goals being: any artist in the world could compete; anyone with property in downtown Grand Rapids could turn their space into a venue; and any visitor could vote for their favorite artwork.
+ArtPrize was conceived as an unconventional art contest with the following goals: any artist in the world could compete; anyone with property in downtown Grand Rapids could turn their space into a venue; and any visitor could vote for their favorite artwork.
 Event organizers would provide no selection committees or curators.
 And the largest cash prize in the art world would be awarded entirely by popular vote.

-At the inaugural ArtPrize, held in 2009, the winners were determined solely by the public, voting from mobile devices and the ArtPrize website.
+At the inaugural ArtPrize, held in 2009, the winners were determined solely by the public, who voted via mobile devices and the ArtPrize website.
 In 2010, ArtPrize added categories judged by art experts, and in 2014 restructured the awards format bringing two parallel tracks of public vote and juried awards with equal prize amounts.

 2009 competition

-The 2009 exhibition occurred in a 3 sqmi area of downtown Grand Rapids, from September 21 to October 9, 2009.
+The 2009 exhibition took place over a 3 sqmi area of downtown Grand Rapids, from September 21 to October 9, 2009.
 1,262 artists or artist collaboratives displayed their work in 159 venues.
 An estimated 200,000 attendees visited the event, with 334,219 total votes cast throughout the 19 days.